 An 18th-century Recording of Handel’s Recorder Sonata No. 4 in F Major

-A recording of an 18th-century barrel organ version of a familiar recorder sonata by Handel (1685–1759), also known from an organ concerto, is, in effect, the nearest thing we have to an 18th-century recording.
-The “pining” of the Langshaw barrel organ was done by John Langshaw (1717–1798), an organist and mechanic, but the music itself was arranged by John Christopher Smith Jr (1712–1795), the son of Handel’s principal copyist and later his amanuensis.
+A recording of an 18th-century barrel organ version of a familiar recorder sonata by Handel (1685–1759), also known as an organ concerto, is, in effect, the nearest thing we have to an 18th-century recording.
+The barrel organ concerned was “pinned” by John Langshaw (1717–1798), an organist and mechanic, but the music itself is said to have been arranged by John Christopher Smith Jr (1712–1795), the son of Handel’s principal copyist, who later followed in his father’ footsteps and became Handel’s secretary and amanuensis.
 Smith Jr was himself an opera and theatre composer of some skill.

-- Malloch, William (1983).
-“The Earl of Bute’s Machine Organ: A Touchstone of Taste.”
+- Malloch, William.
+1983.
+“The Earl of Bute’s machine organ: a touchstone of taste.”
 Early Music 11 (2): 172–184.

+- Wikipedia.
+2016.
 Langshaw Barrel Organ (Lancaster).
-Wikipedia (2016).

 Cite this article as: Lander, Nicholas S. 1996–2022.
 Recorder Home Page: Snippets: Handel and the Hype about HIP.
 Last accessed 7 August 2022. https://www.recorderhomepage.net/the-hype-about-hip/